-When I watched the music video for the first time, it immediately reminded me of the legendary movie, Beetlejuice (1988).
-The song in general has traditional influences mostly from the 80s and 90s, to give a specific name, David Bowie and Alice Cooper.
-Apparently, Sluka has managed to create his own stage/music personality through the years from their influences and combined with his vision, which is quite admirable.
-In this way, Sluka earned our utmost respect.
+When I watched the music video for the first time, it immediately reminded me of the legendary movie Beetlejuice (1988).
+The song, in general, has traditional influences mostly from the ’80s and ’90s.
+To give a specific name, David Bowie and Alice Cooper.
+Apparently, Sluka has managed to create his own stage/music personality through the years from their influences and combined it with his vision, which is quite admirable.
+In this way, Sluka has earned my utmost respect.
 You don’t see artists with such character and vision in our era that often.